developmentseed/road-planning-datapipeline/road-network/README.md

 Requires the `base-rn.osm` output of `bash ./roads.sh`.

-Since the script uploads the results to s3, this file can also be downloaded form:
+Since the script uploads the results to s3, this file can also be downloaded from:

 ```
 aws s3 cp s3://road-data-production-haiti/roads/base-rn.osm .
 ```